ngimber/Intestinal-Dynamics-Toolbox/README.md

 ### **IntestiTrack**
 1. Open `IntestiTrack.ipynb` in Jupyter
-2. Change `example_data/single_color/` to the required data path
+2. Change path="......" to the required data path
-3. Run all cells to:
+3. Run all cells
-   - segment images
-   - generate and prune skeletons
-   - compute angular deformation
-   - visualize motion

 ### **CaMotion**
-1. Add dual-color imaging data to `example_data/dual_color/`
-2. Open `CaMotion.ipynb`
+1. Open `CaMotion.ipynb`
+2. Change path="......" to the required data path
-3. Run all cells to:
+4. Run all cells
-   - compute correlation-based motion
-   - detect calcium peaks
-   - align traces
-   - plot normalized averages

 ---